Psychotherapy

 In addition, a great concern for Joe - beyond the presenting symptoms of the client - is what happens inside the therapist and how the therapist’s internal equilibrium or lack of equilibrium plays itself out subconsciously into this nexus of a relationship with a client and how the client is actually resonating with those elements in the therapist’s presence.
 If the therapist is going through some kind of subconscious processes in the context of that relationship - let’s say, that he is feeling fear from the client’s madness, or he is feeling sadistic or punitive toward the client’s inability to get a hold of himself; or if the therapist feels some neurotic transfer, sexual desire to the client - all that is very strongly resonating and reverberating within the psyche of the patient and actually the therapist may themselves not be aware that this is what they are doing.
 Therefore within that continuum of the therapists and client’s subconscious, it’s very important for the therapist - in order to create this healing experience - to be very routinely attuned to his internal processes, and to be very open and aware of what happens inside him/her, and it needs to be accounted for.
 This is a very important principle unique to Joe’s work.

 Coming back to the client, who Joe viewed as a therapist within him/herself, the other key principle to Joe's work is that darkness is part of human presence.
-An idea that dates back to Carl Jung and many others in the psychotherapeutic communist.
+An idea that dates back to Carl Jung and many others in the psychotherapeutic community.
 But for Joe it was a very existentialist and a very real hands on experience.
 Meaning, usually therapists view patients as victims, as poor beings, as people who need to be saved from all the terrible stuff that they are going through.
 And for Joe it was important to emphasise that all that 'bad stuff' is being created by the client themselves.
 That said, it was very important to be able to view this from a non judgemental and very empathetic place, so that a client is not being accused of being bad, but rather is being helped to observe and contemplate on the badness that is in him, ravaging him from within.
 And the only way for this to happen is if a therapist is first keenly aware of his own madness, his own badness: the aggressive, sadistic, narcissistic, egotistical or paranoid components of his own personality.
 Because only when a therapist is keenly aware and very humbled by his own darkness and is in constant dialogue with his own eternal darkness, only then can he talk with the patient with full acceptance and empathy and really bring help the person to arrive at some kind of forgiveness and internal healing.

 Why I Hate You and You Hate Me.
 The interplay of Envy, Greed, Jealousy and Narcissism in Everyday Life.